The commatoform disorder

 wszystkie osoby, na które głosowano, with the comma.

-The Polish would look deficient right at the beginning of Benjamin Franklin’s memoir:
+The Polish language would look deficient right at the beginning of Benjamin Franklin’s memoir:

 “That felicity, when I reflected on it, has induced me sometimes to say, that were it offered to my choice, I should have no objection to a repetition of the same life from its beginning, only asking the advantages authors have in a second edition to correct some faults of the first.”

-To translate, jak przy drugiej edycji książki, która daje poprawić (with the comma), backtranslation would render the second edition; hence,
+To be “correct”, translation would have to use the comma, jak przy drugiej edycji książki, która daje poprawić, and this would back-translate into the second edition; hence,

 “Poczucie osobistego szczęścia, jak je brałem na rozum, sprawiło czasem że powiedziałem, jak by mi dano wybór, nie wahałbym się i miał takiego samego życia powtórkę, od początku, prosząc jedynie o tą autorską korzyść jak przy drugiej edycji książki co daje poprawić pewne wady pierwszej.